-VACATION IDEAS: FALL FOLIAGE
+VACATION IDEAS: FALL COLORS

-12 Best Places to See Fall Colors
+12 Best Fall Foliage Trips

 Grant County is home to some of the most beautiful fall foliage in the country, and the best way to see it is by train.
 For one night only, Oct.
-19th, the Autumn Splendor Dinner Train will travel through Petersburg, West Virginia, just in time for the red and gold leaves to make their debut.
+16th, the Autumn Splendor Dinner Train will travel through Petersburg, West Virginia, just in time for the red and gold leaves to make their debut.
 You'll start by sampling local delicacies during a food and wine tasting at the South Side Depot in Petersburg while you wait for your train, and enjoy a West Virginia-made dinner of beef brisket, shrimp, potatoes, green beans, and your choice of homemade chocolate fudge turtle cake or pumpin cheesecake for dessert, all while admiring the view.
 (Tickets are $60 per person for adults only; reservations required).

 WHERE TO STAY For a fun vacation option, stay at the Smoke Hole Caverns & Log Cabin Resort located in Spruce Knob Seneca Rocks National Recreation Area near Seneca Rocks, WV.
 Rates at the Log Motel range from $69-$119 depending on which day you go, while cottages are available from $129 per night.